Input year: 2016 Output ENSO classification: "El Nino" Output ENSO strength: "very strong"

 El Niño is a naturally occurring climate oscillation event in the equatorial Pacific which returns every 2–7 years.
-Originally, El Niño was the name used for warmer than average sea surface temperatures in the Pacific Ocean off the coast of South America but we now know that it's responsible for a whole complex of Pacific Ocean sea-surface temperature changes and global weather events.
-The ocean warming and associated wet climate off South America, which brings disastrous flood and reduces fishing stocks, is just one of these events.
+Originally, El Niño was the name used for warmer than average sea surface temperatures in the Pacific Ocean off the coast of South America but we now know that it's responsible for sea-surface temperature changes in the Pacific Ocean and global weather events.
+The ocean warming and associated wet climate off the coast of South America, which brings disastrous floods and reduces fishing stocks, is one of these events.

 ENSO is the “El Niño-Southern Oscillation,” the name scientists use for El Niño.
 The other part of the climate oscillation, the Southern Oscillation, is a see-saw shift in surface air pressure between the eastern and western halves of the Pacific.
 When pressure rises in the east, it falls in the west and vice versa.
 In the 1950's scientists realized that El Niño and the Southern Oscillation were parts of the same event.

 Warm water generally appears off the coast of South America close to Christmas, and reaches its peak warmth in fall of the following year.
 After peaking, the waters will tend to cool slowly through the winter and spring of the next year.
 The effects can be felt continually around the globe, for more than a year in some places.

 The Multivariate ENSO Index (MEI) is a method used to characterize the intensity of an ENSO event using a single number.
 It is more comprehensive than the Oceanic Niño Index (ONI) described above.
 The MEI accounts for sea level pressure, zonal and meridional components of the surface wind, sea surface temperature, surface air temperature and cloudiness.